Global Realignment: New Opportunities for the Future of Transaction Banking

 Sarah Gosler

-Managing Director, Head of Cyber Human Defense
+Managing Director, Head of Cyber Resiliency and Human Defense

 Wells Fargo